 - 300 g cranberries fresh or frozen

 - 1/4 teaspoon each nutmeg and allspice and 1/3 teaspoon cayenne pepper

 - Good pinch of salt

 - Place all the ingredients in a saucepan, stir, cover and bring to boil.
-Lower the heat and simmer for about 8 minutes, stirring once or twice, until the cranberries have softened (and stopped making popping sounds).
+Lower the heat and simmer for 11-12 minutes, stirring once or twice, until the cranberries have softened (and stopped making popping sounds).
 Remove from the heat and allow to cool.
 The mixture will thicken as it cools.

 - Once completely cooled transfer into a clean jar.
 Keep in the fridge for up to 2 weeks.

 Pin Quick Cranberry Sauce (Low Sugar)!